-- Close the Instant Pot and turn pressure valve to sealing.
+- Close the Instant Pot and turn the pressure valve to sealing.
 Set Instant Pot to Manual/Pressure Cook mode and adjust the time to 5 minutes.
 Follow with Quick release.
 Garnish with the remaining caramelized onions and cilantro.

-- Serve with Raita and lime wedges.
+Serve hot Biryani with Raita and lemon wedges.

 Love the warm comforting flavors of this hearty meal?
 Try some of my other popular Biryani recipes:

 - Vegetable & Paneer Biryani

 - Shrimp Biryani